lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 - the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.
 - the Application Business Rules reside in the layer which surrounds the Entities
 - the Data Store and Network, which provide the entities, are in the outer layer
-- the presentation conversion layer is placed in the middle between the User Interface and Application business logic layers
+- the Interface Adapters, and in particular the Presenters and Gateways are placed in a layer between the User Interface and Application Business logic layers

-The diagram shows that in the Clean Architecture, dependencies can only be explicit in one direction - towards the centre.
+In the Clean Architecture, dependencies can only be explicit in one direction - towards the centre.
+This is shown in the diagram by the dependency arrow pointing inward.
 A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
 All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol must be used.

 Another requirement of the Clean Architecture is that data must be copied from layer to layer.
-This means that we can't pass the same data or data structure from one layer to the next.
-In swift, this is easy, we can copy values or structs of values.
-This prevents changes from one layer inadvertently affecting other layers.
+This means that we can't pass the same data or data structure from one layer to the next: we can only pass copies.
+In swift we can simply pass values or structs of values and they will be copied for us.
+This prevents changes of implementation in one layer accidentally affecting other layers.
+Just as important: when data is copied between the UseCases and the Presenters, it is converted between internal and external formats

 In VIPER,

 - the ViewController(**V**) implements the user interface.
 - the Presenter(**P**) implements the presentation conversion layer
 - the Interactor(**I**), a.k.a the UseCase, implements the application business rules
-- the Entities(**E**) are provided by the EntityGateway via Gateway Methods
+- the Entities(**E**) are provided by an EntityGateway via Gateway Methods
 - the Router(**R**) changes ViewControllers

 This diagram shows the relationships of the VIPER classes.